 For the purpose of preserving and promoting public health and welfare, the Board of Commissioners, Tuscarawas County, Ohio established the Tuscarawas County Metropolitan Sewer District ("District") to provide sanitary sewer facilities within the county and outside of municipal corporation limits.
-The District also operates and maintains sewer facilities within the municipal corporation limits of Barnhill, Bolivar, Zoar, Midvale, Mineral City, Port Washington, and Stone Creek.
+The District also operates and maintains sewer facilities within the municipal corporation limits of Barnhill, Bolivar, Zoar, Midvale, Mineral City, Port Washington, Stone Creek, and Baltic (The Baltic sewer facilities are owned by the Tuscarawas Water and Sewer District and operated by the Tuscarawas County Metropolitan Sewer District).
 Table 1 provides a list of each sewer district currently served by the District.